appliedblockchain/ab-website/_posts/2023-09-26-bt-sustainability-festival.md

 ---
 layout: post
-title: BT Sustainability Festival | Web3 for Sustainability: What Role Do Web3 and Blockchain Play in a Sustainable Future?
+title: "BT Sustainability Festival | Web3 for Sustainability: What Role Do Web3 and Blockchain Play in a Sustainable Future?"
 image: btsustainabilityfestival
 category: videos
 social: video